sergueyarellano/tddpractice/docs/b.part4.md

 ```

 Now we need to start this server automatically whenever we execute our integration test.
 We will use cucumber hooks for that.
 It is also important to kill every process that we started after all test are executed.
 We will use another hook to do that.
-Follow along with me in the next piece of code
+Follow along with me in the next piece of code:

 hooks.js
 ```js